 The Schooled In Security Approach

-- Invite all students in a school to participate, and take a lead, in a national survey of consumer opinions and fears around cybersecurity and privacy.
+- Invite all students in a school to participate, and take a lead, in a national survey of consumer and business opinions and fears around cybersecurity and privacy.
 What teens don’t like surveys?

 - A non-technical and even fun challenge for most students, that will only take about ten minutes of their time, and even give them the opportunity to form teams, analyze the collected data, and win prizes and recognition for their reports.